QUT-AIML/Constitution/Role-Descriptions.md

 ## Secretary
 > [!NOTE]
-> Recommended previous QUT AMS experience, 2-4 hours per week
+> Recommended previous AIML experience, 2-4 hours per week

 The Secretary is the backbone of the club, playing a critical administrative role that ensures smooth operation and keeps everything organised.
 Managing meetings and club correspondence.